gchandra10/rust-for-beginners/README.md

 **Fork this repository this way you can clone and make necessary changes.
 Please click the Star icon before forking.**

-## How did I reate a new package
+## How did I create a new package

 By default you cannot create a package name starting with numeric value.
-So parameter --name is used so Rust creates a folder with xx_ and package name with different text.
+So parameter --name is used so Cargo creates a folder with xx_ and package name with different text.

 ```cargo new 01_hello --name hello```